boardstretcher/barebones-linux/README.md

 EOF
 ```

 This is the file that is polled for the machine's hostname.
+SZ.

 **Create /etc/hostname**
 ```